 There has been criticism that the weight scales between top and bottom have been compressed.

-So for example, in the recent 2019 weight allocations, all 152 nominated horses have been assigned weights between 58 kgs and 49 kgs.
+So for example, in the 2019 weight allocations, all 152 nominated horses were assigned weights between 58 kgs and 49 kgs.

 So that’s 9 kgs spread over 152 horses.
 I don’t think there is any way around that, it is what it is.